serge1peshcoff/redis-lister/README.md

  - Specify hostname and update interval
  - Specify monitored keys and their types
  - Automatically reconnecting Redis if disconnecting
- - Handling errors correctly (e.g. when the wronk key type is specified)
+ - Handling errors correctly (e.g. when the wrong key type is specified)
  - Friendly user-interface (thanks to [blessed](https://github.com/chjj/blessed) and [blessed-contrib](https://github.com/yaronn/blessed-contrib/)!)

 ## Installation and running